-Legal Fees
+Legal Fees-Leidos

-For the third quarters of 2020 and 2019, legal fees were approximately \$1.3 million and \$3.6 million, respectively.
-The change primarily relates to fees incurred as we pursue our claims against Leidos to recover damages and losses associated with the construction of the ammonia plant at the El Dorado Facility as discussed in footnote B of Note 5.
-Due to the impact from the COVID-19 pandemic, the trial date has been delayed and we are awaiting a new trial date.
-Once a new trial date is set, we expect these costs will increase as we restart preparations for the trial.
+For the first quarters of 2021 and 2020, certain legal fees were approximately \$0.9 million and \$3.3 million, respectively.
+These fees relate to claims we are pursuing against Leidos to recover damages and losses associated with the construction of the ammonia plant at the El Dorado Facility as discussed in footnote B of Note 5.
+Due to the impact from the COVID-19 pandemic, the trial date has been delayed.
+We are awaiting a new trial date.